 - How top-heavy are the sponsor fees?
-A sponsor who is driven by fees, particularly if those fees are charged early on in the development life cycle, may not be as motivated to meet and exceed the business plan expectations.
-If a sponsor knows that they will earn a return regardless of how well they perform (due to these fees), it can inadvertently lead to a misalignment of interests.
+A sponsor who is driven by fees.
+Especially if those fees are charged early on in the development life cycle.
+May not be as motivated to meet and exceed the business plan expectations.
+If a sponsor knows that they will earn a return regardless of how well they perform, due to these fees, it can inadvertently lead to a misalignment of interests.
 Ideally, investors will want to see fees more heavily weighted toward the back-end of a deal’s lifecycle.

 - Are the sponsor’s fees in line with industry standards?
-We have provided some general ranges for what an investor might expect to be charged for specific fees.
-The specifics of a deal might necessitate higher or lower fees in some cases, and sponsors should be granted some degree of specificity.
-However, that said, it is important that fees be in line with what other projects of similar scale command in that local marketplace.
+We have provided some general ranges of what an investor might expect to be charged for specific fees.
+The specifics of a deal might necessitate higher or lower fees in some cases, Meaning sponsors should be granted some degree of specificity.
+However, it’s important that fees line up with what other projects of similar scale command in that local marketplace.

 - What level of effort is required by the sponsor for the deal?
-Deals that involve intricacies that will make the acquisition or sale of the asset rather challenging may warrant steeper acquisition and disposition fees than others.
+Deals that involve a lot of intricacies that will make the acquisition or sale of the asset challenging, may justify steeper acquisition and disposition fees than others.
 Meanwhile, deals that require significant construction or other value-add strategies may have more weight given to the project management or asset management fees.
-In either case, it is important for investors to look at the nature of the deal and the type and level of effort that will be needed by the sponsor.
+In either case, it is important for investors to look at the nature of the deal.
+As well as the type and level of effort that will be needed by the sponsor.
 Only then will investors be able to gauge whether the fees correspond to the level of effort required.

-Any investor considering a multifamily real estate deal, whether a fund or syndication, will want to first understand the fees the sponsor is charging.
-Sponsors deserve to be paid for their efforts, but these payments should be comparable to the level of work required.
+Any investor considering a multifamily real estate deal, whether that be a fund or syndication, will want to first understand the fees the sponsor is charging.
+Sponsors deserve to be paid for their efforts.
+However, these payments should be comparable to the level of work required.

-Eventually, the degree of fees will impact the level of profits investors can expect to earn.
+Eventually, the degree of fees will have an impact the level of profits investors can expect to earn.
 The higher the fees, the less cash flow will remain to be distributed amongst all parties involved.
-Striking the right balance of fees can be difficult, but it is important to ensure interests remain aligned throughout the project’s lifecycle.
+Striking the right balance of fees can be difficult.
+However, it is important to ensure that interests remain aligned throughout the project’s lifecycle.